sindresorhus/env-paths/readme.md

 ##### suffix

-Type: `string`
+Type: `string`<br>
-Default: `nodejs`
+Default: `'nodejs'`

+**Don't use this option unless you really have to!**<br>
-Optional suffix appended to the project name, to avoid conflicts with native apps using the same name.
-Pass an empty string to disable.
+Suffix appended to the project name to avoid name conflicts with native apps.
+Pass an empty string to disable it.

 ### paths.data